7424243/moviedex-api/README.md

 This project is a Thinkful assignment.

-Once started, this will run a local server on `http://localhost:8000`.
+Once started, this will run on a local server on `http://localhost:8000`.

 There is one endpoint: